How to Prevent Running on Simulators in Android & IOS Apps

 To use Appdome’s mobile app security build system to Prevent running on simulators , you’ll need:

-Prevent running on simulators on Mobile apps using Appdome
+How to Implement Prevent running on simulators in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Prevent running on simulators without an SDK or gateway:

-4. Prevent Running on Simulators Compatible With: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more
+3. Prevent Running on Simulators is compatible with: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more.

-2. Build the feature: Prevent Running on Simulators.
+2. Select the defense: Prevent Running on Simulators.

 1. Create and name the Fusion Set (security template) that will contain the Prevent Running on Simulators feature as shown below: